MicrosoftDocs/OData-docs/Odata-docs/webapi-8/overview/overview.md

 - Interoperability with OpenAPI and Swagger
 - Type-safety
 - Ability to generate client code from OData model description
-- Expose a REST-API layer to your data source for analytics functions.
+- Expose a REST API layer to your data source for analytics functions.
 - Add advanced querying capabilities via OData query options to your REST API even if it's not based on OData.

 ## NuGet packages